evancl/OpenModelViewFramework/README.md

 # OpenModelViewFramework
 This repository contains a collection of libraries and applications for displaying 3D models in a browser.
-The web application uses WebGL and three files to represent a CAD model.
+The web application uses three files and WebGL to represent and display a CAD model.
 You can use these files to create
 3D views of CAD models like the following:
 ## Assembly Data File (.adata)
 An assembly data file contains each assembly step and indicates which components are in each one.
 It also includes any assembly step specific component transforms, explode line start and end points,